I would like to start by saying I am somewhat new to blogging, unless you want to consider the now defunct Squidoo.com to be a blog.

 I’d also make cards (you can order business cards from Vistaprint, Stamples or Moo.com) that you can hand out,leave a few around.
 Tape up at Transportation stops, stores, restaurants etc. Leave at a library (at the computer stations! and as a bookmark in the books) waiting rooms etc.

-(I think a binder would be a great use, as well as a journal to keep track of ideas, what you plan and so on.
+(I think a binder would be a great use, as well as a journal (or a 2 in one) to keep track of ideas, what you plan and so on.

 This following Blog Planner is great to laminate & use as a dry erase board